jdan/98.css/README.md

 </html>
 ```

-Here is an example of [98.css being used with React](https://codesandbox.io/s/objective-chandrasekhar-t5t6h?file=/src/index.js), and [an example with vanilla JavaScript](https://codesandbox.io/s/late-sound-miqho?file=/index.html).

 Alternatively, you can grab 98.css for [the releases page](https://github.com/jdan/98.css/releases) or [npm](https://www.npmjs.com/package/98.css).

 ```
 npm install 98.css
 ```

-Then reference [`build/98.css`](https://github.com/jdan/98.css/blob/master/build/98.css) however you see fit.
+Here is an example of [98.css being used with React](https://codesandbox.io/s/objective-chandrasekhar-t5t6h?file=/src/index.js), and [an example with vanilla JavaScript](https://codesandbox.io/s/late-sound-miqho?file=/index.html).

 Refer to the [documentation page](https://jdan.github.io/98.css/) for specific instructions on this library's components.

 ### Issues, Contributing, etc.